What Is Children’s Life Insurance?

 - Long-Term Commitment

-- A whole life insurance policy requires decades of premium payments.
+- A permanent insurance policy requires decades of premium payments.
 If you miss a few payments, the policy can lapse, and you will lose any money you’ve put in.

 Alternatives to Children’s Life Insurance